aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

 - What did you learn from this project that you will carry forward to future projects?
 - What are you most proud of in this project?

+The most fulfilling part of the project for me was being able to produce professional-looking and visually pleasing figures and tables which complement the narrative text, and being able to weave it all together in a single document.
+This was also likely the most complicated and frustrating part since the various possible ways to customise the figures and tables also meant more opportunities for error, and also certain features of certain packages were not compatible with apaquarto so a lot of trial-and-error and finetuning was required.
+For example, the texreg function could not generate a quarto referenced table with output: asis under apaquarto, but texreg was superior to other table packages for handling more complex regressions like one I ran, so I had to resort to paste the raw latex output from the code into the markdown portion of the quarto document each time I made changes.
+Another issue was with adding to apa-quarto notes to figures and tables with subsections.
+The final major one was with the automatically formatted figure and table captions by apaquarto which clashed the output from certain table packages (e.g. overlapping with spanning header from gtsummary).
+However, going through all these issues and finding solutions definitely helped me to improve my coding skills and whether I like it or not, is basically the bread and butter of coding so I am glad for the experience.
+The ability to produce these visualisations will definitely be a great help in my research moving forward.
+Other good learning points was using in-line R code to render dynamic text which changes with the data, and learning LaTeX math syntax.

 Alternatively/additionally in mind some of the suggested ways to earn engagement points, and expand on this (or other aspects of your project) in your reflection: